slorber/react-native-scroll-into-view/README.md

 # Demos:

-You can run the examples folder as an Expo app with `yarn start`
+You can run the example folder as an Expo app with `yarn start`

 It is also [published on Expo](https://expo.io/@slorber/react-native-scroll-into-view)